 If you look at a user's properties sheet in the Active Directory Users And Computers console, you'll notice that the Dial In tab contains an option to control access through the remote access policy.
 If this option is selected and the effective remote access policy is set to allow remote access, the user will be able to attach to the VPN.
 Although I have been unable to re-create the situation personally, I have heard rumors that a bug exists in Windows 2000 that causes the connection to be accepted even if the effective remote access policy is set to deny a user's connection, and that it's best to allow or deny connections directly through the Active Directory Users And Computers console.

-Inability to reach locations beyond the VPN server
+3: The inability to reach locations beyond the VPN server.

 Another common VPN problem is that a connection is successfully established, but that the remote user is unable to access the network lying beyond the VPN server.
 By far, the most common cause of this problem is that permission hasn't been granted for the user to access the entire network.
 If you have ever worked with Windows NT 4.0, you may recall a setting in RAS that allowed you to control whether a user had access to one computer or to the entire network.
 This particular setting doesn't exist in Windows 2000, but there is another setting that does the same thing.

 To allow a user to access the entire network, go to the Routing And Remote Access console and right-click on the VPN server that's having the problem.
 Select the Properties command from the resulting shortcut menu to display the server's properties sheet, and then select the properties sheet's IP tab.
 At the top of the IP tab is an Enable IP Routing check box.
 If this check box is enabled, VPN and RAS users will be able to get to the rest of the network.
 If the check box is not selected, these users will be able to access only the VPN server, but nothing beyond.